•

 Style Guide for Authors

-This page explains what to do for manuscript preparation.
+This page explains how to prepare manuscripts for submission to Human-Machine Communication (HMC).
 For ethics, authorship, AI/tool disclosure, data availability, and peer-review policies, see the Publication Ethics page.
-For general policies (rights, open access, archiving), see the Policies page.
+For general policies, including rights, open access, and archiving, see the Policies page.

 Submission Preparation (anonymized)